 What Is Arachibutyrophobia?

-You will not find the diagnosis "Arachibutyrophobia" in the DSM (Diagnostic and Statistical Manual of Mental Health Disorders), the diagnostic resource book for identifying and diagnosing mental health conditions.
-However, this does not mean the condition is any less real.
+You won’t normally find the diagnosis “arachibutyrophobia” in the DSM (Diagnostic and Statistical Manual of Mental Health Disorders), the diagnostic resource book for identifying and diagnosing mental health conditions.
+However, this does not make the condition any less real.
 The DSM generally recognizes that phobias can form in response to a variety of triggers.
 This means arachibutyrophobia can usually be treated in the same way other phobias are treated.

 Fear Or Phobia?

-Fear is the product of our “fight versus flight” response.
-This ancient alarm system in our bodies has been hardwired into us thanks to evolution.
-We perfect with environmental input all the time.
-"Fight versus flight," tells us when we need to stand our ground and defend ourselves against a real threat or flee for safety.
+Fear can be thought of as the product of our “fight versus flight” response.
+This ancient alarm system in our bodies is generally believed to have been hardwired into us as a result of evolution.
+It can tell us when we need to stand our ground and defend ourselves against a threat or flee for safety.

-A phobia is afear on steroids.
-Forget the basic "fight versus flight” response; a phobia does not need a real threat to produce an emotional response.
-Phobias create extreme anxieties and fear-based thoughtsthat are persistent and irrational, often completely disproportionate to the object that induce them.
+Unlike the “fight versus flight” response, a phobia does not usually need a real threat to produce an emotional response.
+Phobias can create extreme anxiety and fear-based thoughts that are persistent and irrational.
+The anxiety experienced is often disproportionate to the objects or situations that induced it.

-An individual with a true phobia will do everything they can to avoid the stimulus.
-Sometimes an individual is so frightened they will avoid the very thought of it.
-Encountering the object or situation that causes the phobia results in severe physical symptoms including panic attacks, nausea, and sickness.
+An individual with a true phobia might go to extreme measures to avoid the stimulus.
+Sometimes, an individual may be so frightened that they avoid the very thought of their phobia.
+Encountering the object or situation that causes the phobia can result in severe physical symptoms, including panic attacks and nausea.

-Fear is a normal psychological response.
-Fear is a sign our body is responding normally to the world around us.
-Phobias,however, while based in fear, are a form of anxiety disorder.
-Phobias can be directed towards just about anything, and their causes are often quite complex.
+Fear is usually a normal psychological response.
+It can be a sign that our body is responding normally to the world around us.
+Phobias, while based in fear, can be seen as a type of anxiety disorder.
+Phobias can be directed toward just about anything, and their causes are often quite complex.
 Trauma, genetics, stress, learned behavior, or panic attacks may be the cause of a phobia.

-Arachibutyrophobia, for example, may stem from fears associated with food allergies and is possibly linked to the common phenomena of people easily choking on peanut butter.
-While the cause and reasons behind a phobiadiffer greatly between individuals, the symptoms of phobias, including Arachibutyrophobia, can look very similar.
+Arachibutyrophobia, for example, may stem from fears associated with food allergies or the phenomenon of people choking on peanut butter.
+While the cause and reasons behind a phobia may differ among individuals, the symptoms of phobias, including arachibutyrophobia, can look very similar.

 - Heart palpitations